Anya (Anastasia): Voice

 Anya's adult speaking voice is provided by actress Meg Ryan.
-Fox Filmed Entertainment CEO Bill Mechanic was a fan of Ryan's previous work, specifically the perceived combination of spunkiness and sweetness she contributes to her characters, and expressed a strong interest in casting her as the film's lead from the beginning.
+Fox Filmed Entertainment CEO Bill Mechanic was a fan of Ryan's previous work as spunky yet sweet characters, and expressed a strong interest in casting her as the film's lead from the beginning.
 Although Ryan had always been the filmmakers' first choice for the role, she was initially concerned about the film's dark subject matter.
 With Graham, Bluth and his co-director Gary Goldman persuaded Ryan by showing her a brief original sequence animated to dialogue from one of her films, the romantic comedy Sleepless in Seattle (1993).
 Ryan immediately accepted, emotionally moved by the amount of effort they had put into convincing her.
 The first main cast member to sign onto the project, Ryan was cast in 1995.
-Once she was cast, animators also based Anya's expressions and mannerisms on Ryan's performance in Sleepless In Seattle.Her first voice acting role, Ryan found the recording process to be very easy.
+Once she was cast, animators also based Anya's expressions and mannerisms on Ryan's performance in Sleepless In Seattle.

+Her first voice acting role, Ryan found the recording process to be very easy.
 She worked on the film sporadically for approximately three years for a total of 10 hours, most of which was done prior to animation, and reportedly felt guilty about how little she contributed to the film in comparison to its animators.
 Ryan claims she would offer 500 readings of a particular line, from which Bluth would choose his favorite.
 The actress recalled that she originally approached her performance "way [too] over the top", until she listened to herself and adjusted her approach accordingly.
 Bluth credited Ryan's performance with helping them create an admirable heroine.
 For mechanical reasons, Ryan recorded most of her dialogue isolated from actor John Cusack, who voices Dimitri, her character's love interest.
 The co-stars were allowed to record in neighboring sound booths on only one occasion, which Goldman credits with benefiting their performances and chemistry.
 Ryan and Cusack briefly dated shortly after working on the film together.
 Producer Maureen Donley spoke highly of Ryan's performance and sense of humor.
 Despite the character being Russian, Ryan voices Anya using her own American accent.